mikegpl/mikegpl.github.io/about.markdown

 Check out the list of scientific teams we recently cooperated with:

 - [Erpinator Lab](https://www.facebook.com/ERPinatorLab) - neuroscience research group based in Kraków, Poland.
+Used [Introspector](/introspector/) for providing feedback to the participants.